Asashou/notes/03_collections/03_collections.md

     - by design, once declared, **cannot** be modified: "immutable"
     - e.g. `t = (1, 2, 3)` or `t = ('a', True, 3.14)`
         - parentheses are often optional: `t = 1, 2, 3`
-        - tuple expansion/unpacking allows for multiple assignment:
+        - tuple expansion/unpacking allows for multiple simultaneous assignment:
             - `a, b, c = (1, 2, 3)` or simply `a, b, c = 1, 2, 3`
         - tuples are often used to `return` multiple values from a function
         ```python